Got plans this summer? You could spend it on an island meeting people from all over the world and making money at the same time.

 While there are unique challenges to working on Mackinac, there also are unique perks to the job.
 For one, no matter what job you get you’ll have an easy, walkable commute.
 No traffic jams on Mackinac because cars aren’t allowed on the island!
 Plus, many Mackinac businesses make shared dorm-style housing available to employees, so you’ll meet tons of other people your same age.
 And you get discounts at many of the island’s attractions when you’re off work.

 Speaking of having fun after hours, you get to live where other people can only go on vacation.
 If your style is to string a hammock between two trees and hear the surf rolling up to the shore, Mackinac is full of breathtaking spots to do just that.
+A reminder, overnight hammocking is not allowed on Mackinac Island.
 If you’re all about the night life, Mackinac has a lively bar scene on summer nights with new visitors coming to the island every week.
 If you’re up for adventure, then Mackinac offers ample opportunity to explore – by hiking, biking, paddling or horseback riding – on an island that’s over 80-percent state park with more than 70 miles of trails.